 On 15 July 1852 Julia Grady (her tombstone bears her maiden name) died in Ansonia and was buried in Old St. Mary's Catholic Cemetery; John Reagan died soon afterward, leaving seven children without home or support.
 Having learned that their grandparents, Christopher and Honora Reagan, were living in North Adams, Massachusetts, the children set out on foot, making their way up the Connecticut River to Greenfield, Massachusetts, then over the Hoosac Range via the Mohawk Trail to North Adams, where they located their grandparents, who took them in and raised them.
 Their grandfather Christopher Reagan died in 1854, and was buried in Hillside Cemetery, North Adams.

 William H. Reagan, born in December 1839, was the third child of John and Julia Reagan.
-As a young man he moved to Troy, New York, where in 1865 he boarded with the family of Cyrenius William Newcomb, shoemaker, and Elizabeth Adaline "Betsey" Chase.
+As a young man he moved to Pittstown, New York, where in 1865 he boarded with the family of Cyrenius William Newcomb, shoemaker, and his wife Elizabeth Adaline "Betsey" Chase.
 In 1866 he married their daughter Caroline O. Newcomb (November 1849-8 December 1924).
 The couple moved to Vermont for a few years, and then, around 1875, to North Adams, where he is listed in census records as an engineer (1880) and shipping clerk (1900).
 He was member of the Universalist church and the Masonic lodge, and also served as "dictator" of lodge no. 487 of the Knights of Honor.
 The couple's first two children were born in New York, the third (Bessie) in Vermont; their remaining children were born in North Adams.
 William H. Reagan died in North Adams on 7 July 1905 and is buried in Hillside Cemetery.
 His widow was listed in the North Adams city directory for 1923.
 They had nine children; the following are known:

 [ Steel family | Warren Steel | UM Home ]